AriesLL/CS259-GATK-Guide/README.md

 Please change ${seasID} as your seasnet account in the following setup.

-The scripts are self-explanary, and please make change on file and directory path as needed.
+The scripts are self-explanary, please make change on file and directory path as needed.